 The teaching major must be in an academic subject area approved for a State of Alaska secondary school teaching certificate and available as a B.A. degree: art, biology, chemistry, earth science, English, French, German, history, mathematics, political science or Spanish.

-Students must submit the following information to the School of Education by February 15:
+Students must submit the following information before the student teaching internship year to the School of Education by Feb.
+15:

 - Copies of transcripts from all institutions attended.
-Evidence of plan of completion of all B.A. degree in secondary education degree courses and completion of the majority of the content major requirements by August 1st (except for those required in the Professional Internship Year), with a minimum of a 2.75 overall GPA.
+Evidence of plan of completion of all B.A. degree in secondary education degree courses and completion of the majority of the content major requirements by Aug.
+1st (except for those required in the professional internship year), with a minimum of a 2.75 overall GPA.

 - Three current letters of reference that address qualifications and potential as a teacher.

-- A personal statement of 500-800 words addressing motivation to enter the teaching profession, self-assessed qualifications to teach, experiences which have prepared candidate for teaching.
+- A personal statement of 500-800 words addressing motivation to enter the teaching profession, self-assessed qualifications to teach, and experiences which have prepared the candidate for teaching.

 - Official copies of ACT or SAT scores.

 - Passing scores on an Alaska Department of Education and Early Development-approved basic competency exam (BCE) http://education.alaska.gov/TeacherCertification/praxis.html